-All students in the BAP Program will reside in residential communities offering break housing, which is campus housing that offers flexibility and support for students arriving earlier than official move-in days and students requiring housing during semester breaks and holidays.
-The three residential communities that have break housing are: College-in-the-Woods, Newing and Mountainview.
-Learn more about our Residential Communities>
+All students in the BAP Program will reside in residential communities offering break housing, which is campus housing for students arriving earlier than official move-in days and students requiring housing during semester breaks and holidays.

-Please note that all students are expected to live on campus.
-Exceptions are granted if a resident of Broome, Tioga or southern Chenango County, 21 years of age, or married.
+All BAP students are expected to live on campus.
+Exceptions are granted if a resident of Broome, Tioga or southern Chenango County, 21 years of age or married.

-*All students, including BAP students, living on campus must abide by the University Code of Conduct and any applicable Residential Life policies.
-Please be sure that you have read and understand the Code of Conduct before moving into your dorm.
-Click here to get it online
+All students living on campus must abide by the University Code of Conduct and any applicable Residential Life policies.

 Online housing registration begins in April.
-The official date will be posted here when it becomes available.
-To successfully sign up online for housing, you must:
+You will receive an e-mail when it becomes available.
+To be eligible to sign up for housing, you must:

-be officially enrolled in The Binghamton Advantage Program by paying your enrollment deposit to SUNY Broome (please allow several business days for payment processing);
+- pay your enrollment deposit to SUNY Broome (allow several business days for payment processing);

-activate your email account at Binghamton University in order to complete your online registration form (Note: you will receive specific instructions on how to access and activate your email account via a letter that will be mailed to you.
-The letter also serves as an official notification of the receipt of your deposit).
+- activate your e-mail account at Binghamton University.
+Note: You will receive specific instructions on how to access and activate your e-mail account via a letter that will be mailed to you.
+The letter also serves as an official notification of the receipt of your deposit.

 Make sure you indicate on the housing application that you require break housing.
 You will be asked to rank the order of the residential communities.
 Your preferred order should be among these three communities: College-in-the-Woods, Newing, and Mountainview with the first one on your list being your first choice on down to your last choice (Dickinson and Hinman communities do not have break housing.)

-Residential Community assignments will be emailed to your Binghamton University email account in early August.
-You will receive your dorm assignment and roommate contact information in that email.
+Residential Community assignments will be e-mailed to your Binghamton University e-mail account (BMail) in early August.
+You will receive your community assignment and roommate contact information in that e-mail.
 You will receive your room assignment when you check in on move in day.

 What to bring -- check out this helpful checklist.

 When you register for housing at Binghamton University, you will be assigned a student meal plan that reflects the amount of time we anticipate you will spend dining as a resident of our campus.
 You will use your Binghamton University Student ID Card to access your meal plan account.
 Sushi, Kosher, gluten-free, vegan, smoothies, tacos, midnight pizza - we have it all!
-We start serving breakfast at 7:00 a.m. and don't finish cooking until you're done eating.
-You can even order late night delivery service until 1 a.m!
-Or, looking for the ultimate in healthy eating?
-Check out the "Balanced Way Plate" available in all the dining halls every day at lunch and dinner.
-It's comprised of 50 percent vegetables and fruit, 25 percent lean protein and 25 percent starch.
-For more information about healthy eating, email our on-campus Registered Dietitian Alexa Schmidt at email@example.com.
+We start serving breakfast at 7 a.m. and don't finish cooking until you're done eating.
+You can even order late night delivery service until 1 a.m.

 Also, there are BUC$, which can be added to your Binghamton University Student ID Card to pay for meals at many off-campus restaurants in the Binghamton area.

 University and county buses are free to Binghamton University students.
-There are 6 express buses from Binghamton to SUNY Broome daily that run every two hours, starting at 7:20am and concluding with a return to Binghamton at 6pm.
+There are six express buses from Binghamton to SUNY Broome daily that run every two hours, starting at 7:20 a.m.- 6 p.m.
 The express shuttles are supplemented by county bus transportation to and from campus.
 For complete details about free bus transportation, including route maps and schedules, visit Off Campus College Transportation (OCCT) and Broome County Transit.

 Another great way to get around town is through Binghamton's car-sharing service, Connect by Hertz.
-Drivers 18 years or older can register to rent one of our new vehicles by the hour or by the day!
-Become a fan on Facebook at https://www.facebook.com/BinghamtonHertzOnDemand.
+Drivers 18 years or older can register to rent one of our new vehicles by the hour or by the day.

-- From midnight until 5 a.m., all gates except the main entrance to campus are closed to vehicular traffic and vehicles admitted to campus during this time must display a current University parking decal or the occupants of the vehicle must be hosted by a member of the University community.
+- From midnight until 5 a.m., all gates except the main entrance to campus are closed to vehicular traffic.
+Vehicles admitted to campus during this time must display a current University parking decal or the occupants of the vehicle must be hosted by a member of the University community.